azure-ad-b2c/saml-sp/saml-rp-spec.md

 ```

 Notes:
-- If the session is set at tenant level `<SingleSignOn Scope="Tenant" />`, Azure AD B2C session is shared across multiple applications, using OpenId connect and SAML protocots.
+- If the session is set at tenant level `<SingleSignOn Scope="Tenant" />`, Azure AD B2C session is shared across multiple applications, using OpenId connect and SAML protocols.
 In this case, sign-out from SAML relying party application means sign-out also from OpenId connect applications.
 - Although directing the user to the sign-out endpoint will clear some of the user's single sign-on state with Azure AD B2C, it will not sign the user out of their social identity provider (IDP) session, such as Facebook.
-If the user selects the same IDP during a subsequent sign-in, they will be reauthenticated, without entering their credentials.
+If the user selects the same IDP during a subsequent sign-in, they will be re-authenticated, without entering their credentials.
 If a user wants to sign out of your B2C application, it does not necessarily mean they want to sign out of their Facebook account.
 However, in the case of local accounts, the user's session will be ended properly.

 ## Technical profile's metadata
 |Attribute  |Required| Description  |